bertsky/workflow-configuration/README.md

 - Change/customize at least the `info` target, and the `INPUT` and `OUTPUT` name/rule.
 - Copy/paste rules from the existing configurations.
 - Define variables with the names of all target/prerequisite file groups, so rules and dependent targets can re-use them (and the names can be easily changed later).
-- Try to use the static pattern rule (which takes the target as output file group and the prerequisite as input file group) for most OCR-D CLIs – unless you have more than 1 input or output file group, or your operation does not use an OCR-D CLI – by simply defining the target-specific variable `TOOL` (and optionally `PARAMS`) and giving no recipe whatsoever.
+- Try to utilise the provided static pattern rule (which takes the target as output file group and the prerequisite as input file group) for all processing steps.
+The rule covers any OCR-D compliant processor with no more than 1 output file group.
+Use it by simply defining the target-specific variable `TOOL` (and optionally `PARAMS`) and giving no recipe whatsoever.
 - When your processor uses GPU resources, you must prevent races for GPU memory during parallel execution.

   You can achieve this by simply setting `GPU = 1` when using the static pattern rule, or by using `sem --id OCR-D-GPUSEM` in your own recipes.